oie-mines-paristech/lca_algebraic/README.md

 # Notes on model

-* Recycling aluminium : why electricty is not reduced ? why updating alu instad of creating linear interpolation between scrap and new alu ?
+* Recycling aluminium : why electricity is not reduced ? why updating alu instead of creating linear interpolation between scrap and new alu ?
-* Mounting system : scrap steel & alu are equal to alu and steeel used ?
+* Mounting system : scrap steel & alu are equal to alu and steel used ?
 This is not the case for ground model
 * "Market for scrap alu" vs "aluminium scrap, new, Recycled Content cut-off"
 * Wierd ground
 * Electrical installation : why by weight ??
-Function is not affine : 1570 instead of 570
+Function is not affine ?
 * Inverter : 3Kw or 2.5kw ??
+Scrap alu : Yet another ?
+Positive recycling ?
+Input not changed ?